J. Wayne Meredith

-J. Wayne Meredith, M.D. is a Richard T. Myers Professor and Chair of the Department of Surgery, Chief of Clinical Chairs and Chief of Surgery at Wake Forest Baptist Health.
+J. Wayne Meredith is a Richard T. Myers Professor and Chair of the Department of Surgery, Chief of Clinical Chairs and Chief of Surgery at Wake Forest Baptist Health.
 He served as the founding Executive Director of the Childress Institute for Pediatric Trauma.

 His clinical specialties include General Thoracic Surgery, Burns, Complex Trauma Care, Thoracic Surgery and Trauma Surgery.

 Education

 He received a B.A. from Emory University in 1974.
 He attended Wake Forest School of Medicine, earning an M.D. in 1978.